micamash/rochambeau/README.md

 ## My process

-First, I created the logic for the game itself.
-After I verified the logic in the console, I created the HTML and styled the page with CSS.
-After I completed that I returned to my Javascript and added some functions and selectors to complete the project.
+First, I created the logic for the game itself and made sure it was correct and playable through the console.
+After I verified it was working correctly, I created the HTML and styled the page with CSS.
+After I completed that I returned to my JavaScript and added some functions and selectors to complete the project.

 ### Built with